habibcomsats/NVFlare/examples/federated_statistics/df_stats/README.md

 ### 5.1 Prepare POC Workspace

 ```
-   nvflare poc --prepare
+   flare poc --prepare
 ```
-This will create a poc at /tmp/nvflare/poc with n = 2 clients.
+This will create a poc at /tmp/flare/poc with n = 2 clients.

 If your poc_workspace is in a different location, use the following command

 ```
-export NVFLARE_POC_WORKSPACE=<new poc workspace location>
+export FLARE_POC_WORKSPACE=<new poc workspace location>
 ```
 then repeat above

-### 5.2 Start nvflare in POC mode
+### 5.2 Start flare in POC mode

 ```
-nvflare poc --start
+flare poc --start
 ```
-once you have done with above command, you are already login to the NVFLARE console (aka Admin Console) if you prefer to have NVFLARE Console in separate terminal, you can do
+once you have done with above command, you are already login to the FLARE console (aka Admin Console) if you prefer to have FLARE Console in separate terminal, you can do

 ```
-nvflare poc --start ex admin
+flare poc --start ex admin
 ```
-Then open a separate terminal to start the NVFLARE console
+Then open a separate terminal to start the FLARE console
 ```
-nvflare poc --start -p admin
+flare poc --start -p admin
 ```

 ### 5.3 Submit job